PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

 ## Event tracking

 Both PostHog and FullStory support a broad range of tracking options and libraries, and manual event instrumentation, as well as autocapture.
-Should you use autocapture? ~It’s complicated~ Yes.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">